zwbetz-gh/zwbetz/content/blog/use-hugo-templating-in-your-external-css/index.md

 ---
-title: "Use Hugo templating in your external CSS"
+title: "Use Hugo Templating in Your External CSS"
 date: 2019-02-18T15:40:29-06:00
 toc: false
 ---